open-truss/open-truss/docs/pascal-kebab-camel-snake-case.md

 - Folder names should be `kebab-case`.
 - File names should be `kebab-case`.
-- Except for React component file names should be `PascalCase`.
+- Except for React component file names which should be `PascalCase`.

 ## Naming in yaml configs